Impurity in the Bible – The Healings of Jesus

 Join me as we look at what ritual impurity was and why this fact about Jesus is extremely important.

-Ritual impurity is a matter of Jewish Law established in Torah.
+Ritual purity is a matter of Jewish Law established in Torah.

 This was an impurity that made a person “ceremonially” unclean and was not a matter of MORAL purity.